boldflight/BibleConverter/test_EPUB/output/ezek.md

 a cloud will cover her, and her daughters will go into captivity.<br>
 [19] I will execute judgments on Egypt.<br>
 Then they will know that I am the **Lord**.’”<br>
-[20] In the eleventh year, in the first month, on the seventh day of the month, the **Lord’**s message came to me:
+[20] In the eleventh year, in the first month, on the seventh day of the month, the **Lord**'s message came to me:
 [21] “Son of man, I have broken the arm of Pharaoh king of Egypt.
 Look, it has not been bandaged for healing or set with a dressing so that it might become strong enough to grasp a sword.
 [22] Therefore this is what the Sovereign **Lord** says: Look, I am against Pharaoh king of Egypt, and I will break his arms, the strong arm and the broken one, and I will make the sword drop from his hand.
 [23] I will scatter the Egyptians among the nations and disperse them among foreign countries.